mntsx/thoad/README.md

 ### Fetching Partial derivatives

-The `fetch_hgrad` method can be used to obtain partial derivatives - including crossed ones.
+The `fetch_hgrad` method can be used to obtain partial derivatives, including crossed ones.

 ```python
 operator = thoad.backward(tensor=output, order=order)